 5. Don’t forget the chocolate.
 Even if she’s diabetic, you will be expected to get her one of those cute little boxes with two truffles so she can have a taste.
-Hopefully, you’ll remember if she’s diabetic or not, because nothing ruins a romantic evening like a coma.
+Hopefully, you’ll remember if she’s diabetic, because nothing ruins a romantic evening like an impromptu coma.

 There are additional rules that apply if Valentine’s Day falls on a weekend.
 Take heed:

 6. You must spend the entire day with her.
 No Xbox, no war porn on the History Channel, no car magazines.
 Not for one minute.
 You must stare lovingly into her eyes all day.
 Don’t think you can get sneaky if she’s blind.
 She will sense your inattention.

 7. Buy her jewelry.
 You’re in a bind here.
 It’s unrealistic for her to tote flowers and candy into the office on Monday to show and any tale she tells of a toe-curling weekend of romance will be suspect.
 (Trust me on this.
 No one will believe it.)
 Jewelry is the only proof, so make it good.
 Remember every carat adds an inch to your wang.